ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-04-01-peace-and-obfuscation-of-history.markdown

 ### Reform vs. Renaissance
 It should be noted that Ahmadi Muslims (as far as I have seen) do not refer to themselves as _reformers_ of Islam.
 Their take is that Islam is the perfect faith, but that it was prophesied in the Prophet's time that Islam would become a mess until the Mahdi and Messiah came to revive its true teachings.

 So, you will not get Ahmadis to challenge verses of the Qur'an.
-Instead, they will seek to normalize an interpretation that supports a superior ethical voice than the simpler reading espoused by many of their co-coreligionists.
+Instead, they will seek to normalize an interpretation that supports a superior ethical voice than the simpler reading espoused by many of their coreligionists.

 Ahmadi Muslims prefer to view their movement as the _renaissance_ of Islam.
 As such, they are in fact, more limited in the sort of _break-out_ thinking that many non-Muslims are looking for the Muslim world to produce.